miked235/EDCOP-ELASTICSEARCH/README.md

 ### General

 By default, the Elasticsearch cluster is named 'edcop' but this is an arbitrary value that you can change.
-However, if you're goal is to deploy a multitenant Elasticsearch cluster, you should make sure these names are different per cluster.
-Each cluster should have its own namespace to isolate data.
+However, if you're goal is to deploy a multitenant Elasticsearch cluster, you should make sure the names are different per cluster, and each cluster should have its own namespace to isolate data.
 The ```maxLocalNodes``` setting is *especially* important for multitenant deployments because you will need to increase this value to match the number of clusters you plan on having.
 By default, only one cluster is allowed and adding any additional clusters will result in an error.

 ```
 elasticsearchConfig: